MaterializeInc/terraform-provider-materialize/docs/resources/source_webhook.md

 page_title: "materialize_source_webhook Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  Private Preview A webhook source describes a webhook you want Materialize to read data from.
+  A webhook source describes a webhook you want Materialize to read data from.
 ---

 # materialize_source_webhook (Resource)

-**Private Preview** A webhook source describes a webhook you want Materialize to read data from.
+A webhook source describes a webhook you want Materialize to read data from.

 ## Example Usage